alexsalvo1/aws-refarch-cross-account-pipeline-multi-prods/README.md

 #### Next Steps
 * If you want to deploy a different type of application, you will need to edit the buildspec file defined in the [`code-pipeline.yaml`](https://github.com/awslabs/aws-refarch-cross-account-pipeline/blob/master/ToolsAcct/code-pipeline.yaml) file.
     * You will also need to change the permissions of the roles deployed to the test/dev accounts depending on what type of resources you are deploying.
 This is in the [`toolsacct-codepipeline-cloudformation-deployer.yaml`](https://github.com/awslabs/aws-refarch-cross-account-pipeline/blob/master/TestAccount/toolsacct-codepipeline-cloudformation-deployer.yaml#L74) file which gets deployed to the Test & Prod accounts in step 3 of the [blog instructions](https://aws.amazon.com/blogs/devops/aws-building-a-secure-cross-account-continuous-delivery-pipeline/).

+1 - In the Tools account, deploy this CloudFormation template.
+It will create the customer master keys (CMK) in AWS Key Management Service (AWS KMS),
+    grant access to Dev, Test, Prod and Prod2 accounts to use these keys, and create an Amazon S3 bucket to hold artifacts from AWS CodePipeline.

+cd /Users/salvales/Project/Pipeline/aws-refarch-cross-account-pipeline
+aws cloudformation deploy --stack-name pre-reqs \
+--template-file ToolsAcct/pre-reqs.yaml --parameter-overrides \
+DevAccount=231312449617 TestAccount=574029865612 \
+ProductionAccount=014866128417 ProductionAccount2=006169631543 \
+--profile Pipeline-Tools

+2 - In the Dev account, which hosts the AWS CodeCommit repository, deploy this CloudFormation template.
+This template will create the IAM roles,
+    which will later be assumed by the pipeline running in the Tools account.
+Enter the AWS account number for the Tools account and the CMK ARN.

+aws cloudformation deploy --stack-name toolsacct-codepipeline-role \
+--template-file DevAccount/toolsacct-codepipeline-codecommit.yaml \
+--capabilities CAPABILITY_NAMED_IAM \
+--parameter-overrides ToolsAccount=281347101436 CMKARN=arn:aws:kms:eu-west-1:281347101436:key/8dbb8c2d-e2d2-4dcf-8a03-c241bd4f8731 \
+--profile Pipeline-Dev

+3 - In the Test and Prods accounts where you will deploy the Lambda code, execute this CloudFormation template.
+    This template creates IAM roles, which will later be assumed by the pipeline to create, deploy, and update the sample AWS Lambda function through CloudFormation.

+aws cloudformation deploy --stack-name toolsacct-codepipeline-cloudformation-role \
+--template-file TestAccount/toolsacct-codepipeline-cloudformation-deployer.yaml \
+--capabilities CAPABILITY_NAMED_IAM \
+--parameter-overrides ToolsAccount=281347101436 CMKARN=arn:aws:kms:eu-west-1:281347101436:key/8dbb8c2d-e2d2-4dcf-8a03-c241bd4f8731 \
+S3Bucket=pre-reqs-artifactbucket-wpjuv2hddvni \
+--profile Pipeline-Test

+aws cloudformation deploy --stack-name toolsacct-codepipeline-cloudformation-role \
+--template-file TestAccount/toolsacct-codepipeline-cloudformation-deployer.yaml \
+--capabilities CAPABILITY_NAMED_IAM \
+--parameter-overrides ToolsAccount=281347101436 CMKARN=arn:aws:kms:eu-west-1:281347101436:key/8dbb8c2d-e2d2-4dcf-8a03-c241bd4f8731 \
+S3Bucket=pre-reqs-artifactbucket-wpjuv2hddvni \
+--profile Pipeline-Prod

+aws cloudformation deploy --stack-name toolsacct-codepipeline-cloudformation-role \
+--template-file TestAccount/toolsacct-codepipeline-cloudformation-deployer.yaml \
+--capabilities CAPABILITY_NAMED_IAM \
+--parameter-overrides ToolsAccount=281347101436 CMKARN=arn:aws:kms:eu-west-1:281347101436:key/8dbb8c2d-e2d2-4dcf-8a03-c241bd4f8731 \
+S3Bucket=pre-reqs-artifactbucket-wpjuv2hddvni \
+--profile Pipeline-Prod2

+4 - In the Tools account, which hosts AWS CodePipeline, execute this CloudFormation template.
+    This creates a pipeline, but does not add permissions for the cross accounts (Dev, Test, Prod and Prod2).

+aws cloudformation deploy --stack-name sample-lambda-pipeline \
+--template-file ToolsAcct/code-pipeline.yaml \
+--parameter-overrides DevAccount=231312449617 TestAccount=574029865612 \
+ProductionAccount=014866128417 ProductionAccount2=006169631543 CMKARN=arn:aws:kms:eu-west-1:281347101436:key/8dbb8c2d-e2d2-4dcf-8a03-c241bd4f8731 \
+S3Bucket=pre-reqs-artifactbucket-wpjuv2hddvni --capabilities CAPABILITY_NAMED_IAM \
+--profile Pipeline-Tools

+5 - In the Tools account, execute this CloudFormation template, which give access to the role created in step 4.
+    This role will be assumed by AWS CodeBuild to decrypt artifacts in the S3 bucket.
+This is the same template that was used in step 1, but with different parameters.

+aws cloudformation deploy --stack-name pre-reqs \
+--template-file ToolsAcct/pre-reqs.yaml \
+--parameter-overrides CodeBuildCondition=true \
+--profile Pipeline-Tools

+6 - In the Tools account, execute this CloudFormation template, which will do the following:
+    Add the IAM role created in step 2.
+This role is used by AWS CodePipeline in the Tools account for checking out code from the AWS CodeCommit repository in the Dev account.
+    Add the IAM role created in step 3.
+This role is used by AWS CodePipeline in the Tools account for deploying the code package to the Test and Prods accounts.

+aws cloudformation deploy --stack-name sample-lambda-pipeline \
+--template-file ToolsAcct/code-pipeline.yaml \
+--parameter-overrides CrossAccountCondition=true \
+--capabilities CAPABILITY_NAMED_IAM \
+--profile Pipeline-Tools